 Taste: Highland toffee and more of that oak char.
 Vanilla ice cream with raspberry sauce and chocolate sprinkles!
 Leaves a dry finish with pepper and cloves.

-Value for money: Another decent dram, though if it were a straight choice between the two, the James E. Pepper at nearly £10 less would get my vote.
+Thoughts: Another decent dram, though if it were a straight choice between the two, the James E. Pepper at nearly £10 less would get my vote.
 That is not to say I wouldn’t appreciate a bottle of this perfectly passable bourbon however, I’m just a sucker for the big silly flavours of that Rye / Oloroso.

-Over on the Quaich Podcast, my co-host and I once joked that all bourbon tasted the same, and whilst I understand that this is in fact, not really true, I sometimes find myself asking “why should I buy this one, as opposed to the hundreds of other similarly priced alternatives” and that’s sort of where I find myself with this Reservoir.
+Over on the Quaich Podcast, my co-host and I once joked that all bourbon tasted the same and whilst I understand that this is in fact, not really true, I sometimes find myself asking “why should I buy this one, as opposed to the hundreds of other similarly priced alternatives” and that’s sort of where I find myself with this Reservoir.
 It’s certainly nice, but maybe lacks something a little bit unique or unusual that would really make it stand out.
 I suppose by the same argument though, you won’t be disappointed because you know exactly what you’re going to get: good, wholesome bourbon whiskey, and there’s nowt wrong with that.

 If either of the whiskies reviewed in this article have caught your eye, you can purchase them from Master of Malt…